 It appears you can act as a taxi where you do street hails or be part of the Access-A-Ride (AAR) program.
 You must be ADA certified to be approved for the AAR program as a driver.

 ARRO claims that as an AAR program driver, you can accept more trips and get more offers, the trips are sent directly to your in-vehicle equipment, and you get step-by-step instructions to reach your pick-up point and drop-off area—which are provided upfront to you, so you are fully aware of the trip before accepting the offer.

-Both AAR and e-hail drips are priced up front, so you will see what you are earning with your fare.
+Both AAR and e-hail drops are priced upfront, so you will see what you are earning with your fare.

 ARRO is currently available in Austin, Boston, Chicago, Houston, New York, Miami, San Francisco, London, and more.